At first glance, Cashback Research looks like a legit survey site that is free to join.

 Mostly because it to me is annoying that the site seems to mostly just try to push you to sign up for other sites, but without providing any valuable information about why you should.

 That does not make sense for you as a member to just be pushed like this, and also not for the survey sites that they refer people to, as many people will only join to get the bonus on Cashback Research (which you have to be lucky to be able to reach).
+And many of the sites and offer they recommend are really poor, in my opinion.

 In addition to this, the few surveys you can take there give lower rewards than the same surveys do on other survey sites.
 Therefore, it is NOT a survey site I will use in the future and not one I recommend.